Jayboy628/DataDrivenHealthcare/README.md

       - Create and test Slack alerts for each significant step (S3 ingestion, transformations in Snowflake, etc.).
       - Implement monitoring for data anomalies or volume changes.
 	- Cloud-Based Solutions: Healthcare Data Warehouse
-  - `Configuration Approach:`
-    - Setting up Jupyter Lab:
-      - Environment setup and configuration.
-      - Best practices for Python scripting for ETL processes.
-    - Installing and Configuring S3:
-      - Set up AWS S3 and Service Manager: Parameter Store.
-      - Emphasize versioning or timestamping files in S3.
-      - Security and data access controls.
-    - Setting Up Snowflake:
-      - Install Snowflake.
-      - Determine stakeholders and required levels of access.
-      - Create Snowflake Data Warehouse and Database.
-      - Set up bulk loading mechanisms for efficient data ingestion.
-    - Installing and Configuring Airflow:
-      - Installing and initializing Airflow.
-      - Create Airflow test script for troubleshooting and testing.
-      - Design and create DAGs and Tasks.
-      - Test and validate each task.
-      - Integrate with Snowflake and validate their relationship.
-    - Installing and Configuring DBT:
-      - Install DBT.
-      - Create and test a DBT profile.
-      - Design and implement models.
-      - Implement Star Schema.
-      - Create tasks in Airflow for DBT and test them.
-      - Emphasize creating tests within dbt for data validation.
-    - Alerting and Monitoring:
-      - Install Slack and set up integrations.
-      - Create and test Slack alerts for each significant step (S3 ingestion, transformations in Snowflake, etc.).
-      - Implement monitoring for data anomalies or volume changes.
   - `Ingestion Approach:`
     - Python Scripting with Jupyter Lab:
       - Design the Python script to:
 	      - Read CSV files.
 	      - Cleanse and validate data for consistency.
 	      - Handle missing values or anomalies.
 	      - Implement logging for transparency and easier debugging.
 	      - Set up an automated routine to execute scripts.
 Consider scheduling tools or triggering mechanisms.
     - AWS S3:
       - Determine folder structures in S3 to organize the data efficiently.
 You might need landing, processing, and archive areas.
       - Develop naming conventions for S3 objects for easier traceability.